flynnbr11/QMLA/docs/apiref/models.rst

 Models
 ======

-Model for learning
+Model for training
 ------------------

-Model to perform parameter learning upon, usually quantum Hamiltonian learning.
+Model to perform parameter learning upon, usually :term:`QHL`.

-This is a disposable class which instatiates indepdendently from :class:`~qmla.QuantumModelLearningAgent`, trains the model via :func:`qmla.remote_learn_model_parameters`, performs analysis on the trained model, summaries the outcome of the training and sends a concise data packet to the database, before being deleted.
+This is a disposable class which instatiates indepdendently from :class:`~qmla.QuantumModelLearningAgent`, trains the model via :func:`qmla.remote_learn_model_parameters`, performs analysis on the trained model, summarises the outcome of the training and sends a concise data packet to the database, before being deleted.
-The model training refers to quantum Hamiltonian learning, performed in conjunction with [QInfer]_, via :meth:`~qmla.ModelInstanceForLearning.update_model`.
+The model training refers to :term:`QHL`, performed in conjunction with [QInfer]_, via :meth:`~qmla.ModelInstanceForLearning.update_model`.

 .. autoclass:: ModelInstanceForLearning